 How to configure Edge Services Web Application Firewall

-An Edge Services Web Application Firewall (WAF) evaluates requests to your Load Balancer origin to determine whether they are potentially malicious.
-You can choose the paranoia level to be used when evaluating requests, and set exclusions to define traffic that shouldn’t be filtered by WAF.
-Requests that are judged to be malicious are blocked or logged, depending on the settings you choose.
+An Edge Services Web Application Firewall (WAF) evaluates requests to your pipeline to determine whether they are potentially malicious.
+You can choose the paranoia level to be used when evaluating requests, and set exclusions to define traffic that should not be filtered by WAF.
+Requests identified as malicious are blocked or logged depending on your settings.

-This page walks you through the process of enabling and configuring WAF to protect your Load Balancer origin.
+This page walks you through the process of enabling and configuring WAF to protect your Edge Services pipeline.

-To read more about how WAF works, try our Understanding WAF page.
+To read more about how WAF works, refer to our Understanding WAF page.

 To complete the actions presented below, you must have: